cyverseuk/cyverseuk-util/app_tutorial/agaveapps.md

 Now that we have our credentials set up, we can start actually registering and using apps.
-The next section deals with registering your own system; it can be skipped if you are using TGAC hardware.
-All examples here are given using TGAC systems.
+The next section deals with registering your own system; it can be skipped if you are using EI hardware.
+All examples here are given using EI systems.
-## Part 2 - System registration (skip if using TGAC hardware)
+## Part 2 - System registration (skip if using EI hardware)
 Agave is a RESTful API, meaning that we can interact with it using POST and GET http requests.
 The foundation-cli tools are essentially wrappers around these types of requests to make these requests shorter.